-After the initial 180 days of HBAI services, the client may receive another episode of HBAI with the same medical diagnosis if there is a newly identified behavioral health issue.
-The client may have two episodes of HBAI per rolling year.
+[Revised] After the initial 180 days of HBAI services, the person receiving services may receive another episode of HBAI services with the same medical diagnosis if there is a newly identified behavioral health issue.
+The person may have two episodes of HBAI services per rolling year.

-HBAI services are adjunct to other services and are to be used as a non-intensive means to identify specific needs.
-As appropriate, the client should be referred for those additional services that would meet the client's biopsychosocial needs.
+[Revised] HBAI services are adjunct to other services and are to be used as a non-intensive means to identify specific needs.
+As appropriate, the person receiving services should be referred for those additional services that would meet the person's biopsychosocial needs.